-Policy No. 3357:15-12-05 Page 1 of 1 Effective: 10/05/2009 Revised: 07/23/2012 Revised: 03/22/2015 Revised: 03/11/2016 Revised: 06/04/2018 Revised: 08/24/2022
+Policy No. 3357:15-12-05 Revised: 07/23/2012 Page 1 of 1 Revised: 03/22/2015

 In the absence of the President, administrators at the College will assume executive authority according to the chain of command: Provost and Chief Academic Officer; Chief Financial Officer/Vice President for Business; and Vice President for Enrollment Management.